izabela1337/Shitty-Wget-Alternative/README.md

 # Shitty-Wget-Alternative
-Wget alternative for nhentai bcs wget did not work out for me
+Wget alternative bcs wget did not work out for me

 Now trying to write the same idea in different languages. fun.